stevenwante/stevenwante.github.io/_posts/2015-11-13-forward-secrecy.markdown

 permalink: 2015-11-13-forward-secrecy-perfect-encryption
 ---

 Does forward secrecy provide the highest level of secrecy?
-I'm find out now.
+Research in progress.